Manage schedules and relationships

 Learn how to configure a destination volume for data access and reactivate a source volume in the ONTAP documentation

 Reestablishes a broken relationship between volumes and resumes data replication according to the defined schedule.

 When you resynchronize the volumes, the contents on the destination volume are overwritten by the contents on the source volume.

-To perform a reverse resync, which resynchronizes the data from the destination volume to the source volume, see the ONTAP 9 Volume Disaster Recovery Express Guide.
+Learn how to perform a reverse resync, which resynchronizes the data from the destination volume to the source volume, go to the ONTAP documentation.